hyungccho/backbone_material/projects/w7d1-pokedex-i.md

 ## Phase IC: `createPokemon` and `submitPokemonForm`

-**Pokedex.RootView.prototype.createPokemon**
+**Pokedex.Views.Pokemon.createPokemon**

 As you encounter new Pokemon, you will want to record your findings and share your wisdom with other poke-scientists.
-For this reason, we have provided you with a form.
+For this reason, we have provided you with a form in 'app/views/static_pages/root.html.erb'.
 It doesn't do anything yet.

 Before we play with the form, let's write a `createPokemon(attributes)` method.
 This should build a new `Pokemon`